094459/newsletter-oss-projects/README.md

 [apeman](https://github.com/hotnops/apeman) is a new tool that helps security people to map and visualise AWS identity attack paths.
 The README provides detailed instructions on how to get up and running, but I also found the blog post, [ Project Apeman : A Comprehensive Guide To Graph-Based AWS Security Analysis](https://kalilinuxtutorials.com/project-apeman/) very helpful.(#203)

+**aws-cdk-self-hosted-n8n-infra**

+[aws-cdk-self-hosted-n8n-infra](https://aws-oss.beachgeek.co.uk/4m4) this project provides a self-hosted N8N workflow automation platform deployment using AWS CDK.
+The architecture utilises N8N in queue mode to create a highly performant and scalable infrastructure. (#216)

 **bedrock-litellm**

 [bedrock-litellm](https://github.com/aws-samples/bedrock-litellm) is an awesome project that provides a way of proxying requests in the OpenAI format, so that they will work with Amazon Bedrock.
 OpenAI is often one of the default options for integrating various generative AI tools and libraries, and now you have a way of being able to point those to use foundational models managed by Amazon Bedrock.
 It uses [litellm](https://www.litellm.ai/) to do this, and is deployed in a Kubernetes cluster.(#203)